Where are the most beautiful places in Ireland? There are so many!

 That’s right, kissing the Blarney stone is supposed to confer the skill of sweet talking, just as Irish folk do…which might be reason enough to consider climbing up the castle and kissing the cold, wet stone on its ramparts.

-But, no reason to worry if that doesn’t catch your fancy.
 You can still tiptoe your way around Poison Garden to see trees like nightshade, rue, and poison hemlock peacefully coexisting..

 From a safe distance, they actually look quite alluring but thankfully the plentiful signs around them warn you from getting too close.